CESNET/metacentrum-user-docs/docs/software/sw-list/beast.md

     -instances N -threads N

-where N is one less value than number of processors requested in PBS task.
+where N is the number of processors requested in the PBS task.
 And also add

     useThreads="true"